PepikVaio/reMarkable_Xovi_Extensions_Manager/README.md

 [![supported: rmPP](https://img.shields.io/badge/rmPP-supported-blue)](https://remarkable.com/store/remarkable-paper/pro)
 [![supported: FW](https://img.shields.io/badge/fw_3.xx-supported-green)]()

-# Xovi extension Manager!
+# Xovi Extensions Manager!
 Enhance your reMarkable device with extensions.

 ## Description
-The Extension Manager is used to easily install extensions on your reMarkable device.
+The Extensions Manager is used to easily install extensions on your reMarkable device.
 * You don't need to worry about installation files and you don't need to be a computer expert, all from your convenience.